 Think of fresh air like free therapy you can get whenever you want.
 Simply spending time outside can help you slow down, practice mindfulness, and appreciate the smaller things.

 Vitamin D — known as the sunshine vitamin — also helps your body function more efficiently.

 You’re only a few breaths away from a better frame of mind!
 Taking time out of your day to breathe can keep you calm despite life’s challenges.

 Before starting your day, find a comfortable spot to sit down.
 Inhale air slowly through the nose for four counts, then exhale the air from your lungs for five counts.
 Practice five to ten rounds of deep breaths.

 At night, gentle breathing and progressive muscle relaxation can help you get a deep and restorative night’s sleep, which is key to keeping your stress levels low.

 4. Get your heart rate up

-Endorphins are a stress reliever: it’s as straightforward as that.
-And it doesn’t have to be intense physical activity.
-Even a 20-minute walk a day can do wonders for your overall wellness and help you de-stress.
+It doesn’t have to be intense physical activity, either.
+Even a 20-minute daily walk can do wonders for overall wellness.

 8. Rethink your sleep schedule